 In the functional paradigm the underlying model of computation is the mathematical concept of a function.
 In a computation, a function is applied to zero or more arguments to compute a single result; that is, the result is deterministic (or predictable).

 Consider the following Haskell code.
 (Don't worry about the details of the language for now.
-We study the syntax and semantics of Haskell in the first parts of this course.)
+We study the syntax and semantics of Haskell in an upcoming chapter.)